redbadger/awesome-badger/chriswhealy/FractalWASM/07 Web Workers/04/05/README.md

 >
 > 😱

-So first we create some local variables to keep track of how many pixels need to be calculated, what the current pixel is, and where in memory can I find the next pixel value.
+So first we create some local variables to keep track of how many pixels need to be calculated, what the current pixel is, and where in memory the next pixel value is located.

 The following code snippets show the relevant changes to function `mj_plot`.
 So right at the start, we need to add: